Codel1417/VRC-Ender-3/readme.md

 1) Import the project into your Unity Project
 2) Place the prefab in your world
-    * Do not rotate the prefab
-    * Do not commit tax fraud
 3) Change the file extention of your '.gcode file to '.txt'
     * You may need to Check 'Show File Extentions' in windows explorer.
 4) In the Ender 3 VRC gameobject assign the 'Gcode Text File' variable to your custom gcode '.txt' file.